On Compound Interest

 Value of interest rate

-The chart below show return curves for different interest rates.
-The higher the interest rate, the steaper the curve.
+The chart below shows return curves for different interest rates.
+The higher the interest rate, the steeper the curve.

 Value of time